Lake Clark Bear Viewing Tour Review

 Where is Lake Clark National Park?

 Lake Clark National Park is located on the western shore of Cook Inlet, southwest Alaska, about 100 miles (160 km) southwest of Anchorage.
-However, no roads lead into the park, which can be reached only by boat or small plane from Anchorage, Kenai, or Homer.
+However, no roads lead into the park, which can be reached only by boat or small plane from Anchorage, Kenai, or full of outdoor activities Homer.
 The largest settlement in the park is Port Alsworth on Lake Clark.
 Port Alsworth is home to Lake Clark National Park and Preserve’s Field Headquarters and Visitor Center.
 However, Port Alsworth is not connected to a road system, and there are no grocery stores, so you have to be prepared for your adventure.
 The park has very few amenities and infrastructure as well, so a guided bear viewing tour is one of the best options for visiting this wild and remote region.

 Lake Clark’s oceanfront location is the ultimate bear habitat.
 The creek that runs through the middle of the prairie is rich with silver salmon, attracting a population of brown bears to the area throughout the summer.
 Large populations of brown bears are attracted to feed on spawning salmon in the Kijik River and Silver Salmon Creek.
 The tall grass and backdrop of the volcanoes, Mount Redoubt, and Mount Iliamna make for the best photo opportunities.
 What’s more, Mount Redoubt is active, erupting in 1989 and 2009.